FDR control with adaptive procedures and FDR monotonicity

-The proof of Thm. \ref{thm:m0_control} is given in Appendix \ref{app:thm_m0_control} for completeness.
-In general, a direct computation, or bounding of the FDR for a given procedure is a demanding task, which depends heavily on the procedure's details, and suffers from complicated dependence on the rejection of different hypotheses, reflected in the computation of $E[V/R^+]$ (this is true even if the p-values themselves are independent) and therefore there is no general way to prove FDR controlling properties of various procedures.
-The advantage of Thm.
-1 is that it provides a direct method for proving control for a wide class of procedures, by simply bounding the reciprocal mean of the estimator for $m_0$.
-In the next section we use this theorem to prove control of the FDR for two procedures, based on different estimators $\hatm$, and $\galm$ which we propose.
+Here $p_1$ is a representative of one of the true null $p$-values.
+The modified estimator $\hatmone$ which excludes $p_1$ cannot be implemented in practice, as the researcher does not know which of the $p$-values are null, but for any estimator $\hatm$ we can still consider this hypothetical estimator (in similar vain to the ``oracle'' procedure sometimes considered in the literature) and study its statistical properties---it only serves for a hypothetical auxiliary procedure which is used in the proof of the theorem, and the theorem applies to the practical original procedure with the estimator $\hatm$ which does use $p_1$ (as well as all other $p$-values).
+The proof of Theorem \ref{thm:m0_control} is given in \citet{ZZDsupp2010}, Supplement A for completeness.
+In general, a direct computation, or bounding of the FDR for a given procedure, is a demanding task, which depends heavily on the procedure's details, and suffers from complicated dependence on the rejection of different hypotheses, reflected in the computation of $E[V/R^+]$ (this is true even if the $p$-values themselves are independent) and, therefore, there is no general way to prove FDR controlling properties of various procedures.
+The advantage of Theorem~ \ref{thm:m0_control} is that it provides a direct method for proving control for a wide class of procedures, by simply bounding the reciprocal mean of the estimator for $m_0$.
+In the next section we use this theorem to prove control of the FDR for two procedures, based on different estimators $\hatm$ and $\galm$ which we propose.
 We are not aware of a direct way for proving control of the FDR for these procedures, thus demonstrating the power and generality of the theorem.